Numerical Propagation#

 list [ tuple (hy::expression, hy::expression )]: The dynamics in the form [(p, dp), …]

-Returns a Taylor adaptive propagator (Heyoka) for the zero_hold_cr3bp dynamics retreiving one from a global cache and making a copy.
+Returns a Taylor adaptive propagator (Heyoka) for the zoh_cr3bp_dyn() dynamics retrieving one from a global cache if available.

-In pykep, using a term well established in electrodynamics, this is the initial value problem of a constant thrust mass-varying spacecraft orbiting two main bodies in circular relative motion (the circular restricted three body problem, CR3BP).
+This solves the initial value problem of a constant thrust mass-varying spacecraft in the circular restricted three-body problem (CR3BP).
 Thrust direction is fixed in the rotating frame.

 Args: